Recognize greenwashing

 Tips

 • Read the fine print.
-A product may say it is made with recycled material but if you look at the small writing you may find that only 10% of recycled material went into making it.
+A product may say it is made with recycled material, but if you look at the small writing, you may find that only 10% of recycled material went into making it.

 • Consider the full picture.
 Perhaps the packaging is recyclable, but that only makes up a small part of the environmental impact.
 Or perhaps a recycling logo is slapped on the box, but in reality, your local recycling cannot handle that type of material.
-Sure, it is better than nothing if an oil company captures some emissions they produce, but if 95%+ of it ends up polluting the air, then that is a big problem.
+Sure, it is better than nothing if an oil company captures some emissions it produces, but if 95%+ of it ends up polluting the air, then that is a big problem.